hanna-tes/MamaSpace-AI/README.md

-# 🤱 MamaSpace AI: A Guardrailed GenAI RAG for Maternal Mental Wellbeing
+# 🤱 Mamaspeace AI: A Guardrailed GenAI RAG for Maternal Mental Wellbeing

 Built with deep personal passion and clinical rigor to provide safe, empathetic, and immediate support for mothers navigating postpartum mental health challenges.